toonjoey/toontown-project-bikehorn/README.md

 * Michael64 for the gm.dls restored soundfont
 * James T. Sale for the original intended music for Tug-o-War

-### Sound effects

-Sound effects are not implemented yet, but when they are implemented please credit The Almighty Egg for finding the original high quality sources.

 ### Textures

 * Satire6 for their generous upload of the Spotify repo (which can be found here: https://github.com/satire6/Spotify).
 Without it, none of this would've ever existed!